 Reaching Master tier is a tremendous accomplishment, but it's also the start of a whole new journey where only the best can ascend.
 That's why players in Master or higher must queue alone.
 There's only room for one at the top!

 In the interest of fairness, players with an MMR of Master or higher will be subject to the same solo-only restrictions regardless of rank.

 If Solo/Duo queue is all about personal progression, Flex is the soul of teamwork.
 It's the best place to try out unconventional comps, practice team fights, and prepare for Clash.

 Your rank in Flex queue is totally independent of your rank in Solo, and you’ll earn rewards unique to your Flex tier at the end of the season.

 Like its name, Flex bends the rank restrictions quite a bit more than Solo/Duo.
 In fact, there are no Flex rank restrictions for Diamond and below!
-If you want to play with Masters and up, however, you'll have to be at least Platinum.
+If you want to play with Masters and up, however, you'll have to be at least Emerald.

 Additionally, the restrictions on party size are a little different.